tl;dr Pitch Deck TemplatesDon't have time to read the guide? You can access our Pitch Templates quickly below.

 The Founder Institute is a 3-month accelerator program designed to transform pre-seed founders into storytellers capable of achieving funding.
 We provide members with weekly business mentoring, pitch deck feedback and plenty of pitch practice opportunities.

 Our startup curriculum is led by leading startup experts with proven track records of success.
-This approach has led to more than 5,000 companies launching and raising $975M+ in funding.
+This approach has led to more than 5,000 companies launching and raising $1 billion+ in funding.